MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

 - Exporting network data from Qualtrics
 - Importing the data into R
+- Clearning the data in R
+- Getting the data into network format

 <!-- - Doing exploratory network analysis in R
     - processing and exploring the data in a network-specific R-package such as **igraph** -->